 PEER SUPPORt, BASIC CASE MANAGEMENT & Psychology Support Services

-We can assist people to get the appropriate services for their unique health and well-being needs, DCSS Australia endeavours to ensure our clients don't fall through the cracks of the public health and social services systems.
+DCSS Australia can assist people to get the appropriate services for their unique health and well-being needs, DCSS Australia endeavours to ensure our clients don't fall through the cracks of the public health and social services systems.

 Some of our clients have complex psycho-social and physical health concerns and may need services which are not adequately provided for by government agencies or other social ventures and charities, so that is where DCSS Australia will try to provide support and assistance to the best of our abilities, for example, we may provide referrals to or and physically accompany people to Medical, Psychology and other Counselling appointments to provide support.

-We can also provide basic case management tailored to their needs, which we will empower our client self manage how they would like our volunteers to help manage their case management and support services, along as it is practicable and lawful with all guidelines, policies and procedures within the organisations, and regulatory authorities.
+We can provide basic case management tailored to their needs, which will empower our clients to self manage how they would like our volunteers to help manage their case management and support services, as along it is practicable and lawful with all guidelines, policies and procedures within the organisations, and regulatory authorities.